panorama-research/mobstr-dataset/README.md

 Use the following instructions to try out the TIM:

-1. **Install Eclipse Capra**: Download Eclipse Capra development environment using instructions provided [here](https://wiki.eclipse.org/Capra#Using_the_Eclipse_Installer).
+1. **Install Eclipse Capra**:
+  * Download Eclipse Capra development environment using instructions provided [here](https://wiki.eclipse.org/Capra#Using_the_Eclipse_Installer).
 The recommended version of Eclipse Capra to use is 0.8.2.
 If you would like to use a stable codebase, please checkout the corresponding `0.8.2` tag.
 Using the `develop` branch is also possible, but changes there can lead to incompatibilites that need to be resolved manually.
+  * At the time of writing, the best target platform to use is the one for Eclipse 2020-09 (e4.17).
+You can either set this as the target platform during install or after install, by opening the file `eclipse-capra-e4.17.target` and clicking on "Set as Active Target Platform".
+This should resolve most dependency issues.
+The remaining one (about `http-client`) can be safety ignored.
-2. **Get the ODE meta-model project**
+2. **Get the ODE meta-model dependencies**: Use the "Install new Software" feature to install the ODE meta-model and editors using the ODE update site at: https://digital-dependability-identities.github.io/ODE_Editor/
-  * Clone the [ODE Editor][9] project.
-  * Import the project `ode.concept.deis.meta-model` into your workspace.
 3. **Import the TIM project**
   * Clone this GitHub project.
   * Close the project `org.eclipse.capra.generic.tracemodel`